-This annotated bibliography represents a concerted effort to find research articles on "rhetorical reflection" in the writing process.
-Rhetorical reflection is defined as in-task reflection done predominantly for the purposes of validity testing or problem solving within the writing process sequence of drafting and revising.
+This annotated bibliography represents a concerted effort to find research articles on "rhetorical reflection" in the writing process (or the activity of writing).
+Rhetorical reflection is defined as in-task reflection done predominantly for the purposes of validity testing or problem solving within a sequence of drafting and revising texts.
 Since rhetorical reflection within the writing process will be the focus of my dissertation, the goal of this project was to find previous research done in this same area of focus.
+Knowledge of previous research done on rhetorical reflection will assist me in creating proposed designs for my own dissertation research.